AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/p2p-network.md

 Clients must accept connections on either IPV4, IPV6 or both.
 They must be able to dial both IPv4 and IPV6 addresses.

-Clients behind a NAT must be publically dialable and they must provide their publically dialable endpoint in their ENR.
+Clients behind a NAT must be publicly dialable and they must provide their publicly dialable endpoint in their ENR.
 They must have their infrastructure configured to route traffic received at the dialable endpoint to the local listener.

 #### Multiplexing